TechSivaram/TechSivaram/README.md

 ## About me

-A <b>Technical Architect</b> with 20+ years of experience on 32+ enterprise-grade software projects from various functional domains including HealthCare, Financial Services, Logistics, Banking, etc...
+A highly experienced <b>Cloud Applications Architect</b> with 20+ years of experience in designing and implementing cloud solutions across multiple industries, including Healthcare, Financial Services, Logistics, and Banking.
+This individual has a strong track record of leading and delivering on 32+ enterprise-grade software projects.

 ## What I'm Doing